Race will take place between August 19 and September 10 - here's everything you need to know

 The Vuelta a España route for 2017 will feature nine summit finishes, including the Alto de l’Angliru and a single, relatively short individual time trial.

-Announced on Thursday evening the 2017 Vuelta a España which will start across the border in France on Saturday, August 19, and finish in the Spanish capital of Madrid three weeks later
+The 2017 Vuelta a España will start across the border in France on Saturday, August 19, and finish in the Spanish capital of Madrid three weeks later.

 Despite traversing the Pyrenees, the first uphill finish of the race does not come until stage five on Spain’s Mediterranean coast, with the 2km climb to Ermita Santa Lucia averaging almost 12 per cent.